-A sole trader is a self-employed person who owns and operates their business as an individual, rather than through a recognised business structure such as a limited company or partnership.
+A sole trader is a self-employed person who owns and operates their business as an individual rather than through an incorporated business structure, such as a limited company or limited liability partnership.
+There’s no legal distinction between the individual and the business – the person is the business.

 The advantages of being a sole trader

-As a sole trader, there is no need to deal with the formality and documentation involved with setting up a limited company or partnership.
+As a sole trader, there is no need to deal with the formality and documentation involved with setting up a limited company or limited liability partnership (LLP).

 You can start doing business straight away, without even needing to choose a business name or set up a business bank account.

-There is no cost involved with starting business as a sole trader.
-Although the cost of setting up a limited company is minimal, there is no cost whatsoever with commencing as a sole trader.
+There is no registration fee to start a business as a sole trader.
+Although the cost of setting up a limited company is minimal, there is no cost whatsoever to register as a sole trader.

-As a sole trader, there is no need to generate any annual business reports or make annual filings to Companies House, e.g. confirmation statement or annual accounts.
-The only paperwork which needs to be submitted is the Self Assessment tax return.
+As a sole trader, there is no need to generate any annual business reports or make annual filings to Companies House (e.g. accounts and confirmation statements).
+The only paperwork you need to submit is an annual Self Assessment tax return.

-Sole traders are not subject to any of the requirements under the Companies Act 2006.
-In particular, they do not need to follow Chapter 2 of the Companies Act which specifies the general duties of directors, e.g. Duty to exercise reasonable care, skill and diligence.
+Sole traders are not subject to any of the requirements of the Companies Act 2006.
+In particular, they don’t have to follow Chapter 2 of the Companies Act, which specifies the general duties of directors (e.g. duty to exercise independent judgment; or the duty to avoid conflicts of interest).

-Because sole traders do not have to consider any shareholders, they are not regulated in their actions and are therefore more at liberty to take financial risks.
+Since sole traders don’t have to consider any shareholders, they are not regulated in their actions and are therefore more at liberty to take financial risks.
 Conversely, if a company director makes a very risky business decision, this could contravene their directors’ duties under the legislation.

-Sole traders can convert to a limited company relatively easily and quickly (see below) if they decide to adopt an official business structure.
+Sole traders can convert to a limited company relatively easily and quickly if they decide to adopt an incorporated business structure.

 There is no paperwork involved with ending the business as a sole trader, whereas closing a limited company is more difficult.